 The first is a triangle in the middle upper wing embossed with reddish-brown scales, and the second is a prominent yellow “Y” shape on each forewing near the outer edge.

-New Mexico provides prime habitat conditions for this species as they prefer warm deserts near mesic forests, grasslands, gardens, and rangeland.
+New Mexico provides prime habitat conditions for this species, which prefers warm deserts near mesic forests, grasslands, gardens, and rangeland.

 This habitat preference lends to their abundance throughout the state’s northern and southern regions.

-As part of its diet, this species consumes nectar from various flowers, such as milkweed and sunflowers, while immature larvae feed mainly on legumes.
+This species consumes nectar from various flowers, such as milkweed and sunflowers, as part of its diet, while immature larvae feed mainly on legumes.

-Because they are protected under New Mexico law, it is against the law to harm or affect these moths without permission from wildlife officials.
+Because they are protected under New Mexico law, harming or affecting these moths without permission from wildlife officials is against the law.

-They are considered beneficial insects due to their scavenging abilities, which help break down organic matter into important nutrients used by soil microbes.
+They are considered beneficial insects due to their scavenging abilities, which help break down organic matter into important nutrients soil microbes use.

 6. Large Tolype Moth